Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Monte Carlo simulations

 Table \ref{tab:sims_compar} displays the results.
-It first shows that in the two misspecified DGPs we consider, our estimator $\widehat{\Delta}$ still performs very well: its bias remains small and the corresponding confidence interval $\text{CI}^2_{0.95}$ still exhibits a coverage very close to or above 95\%.
-The linear probability model estimator also has good performances when $\beta_0=1$, with low bias and a coverage always larger than 93\%.
+It first shows that in the two misspecified DGPs we consider, our confidence interval still performs very well, with a coverage very close to or above 95\%.
+Inference based on the linear probability model estimator also works well when $\beta_0=1$, with a coverage always larger than 93\%.
 However, when $\beta_0=2$, its performance deteriorates, especially for larger $T$.
 Note that this sensitivity on $\beta_0$ may be more exacerbated with fixed effects.
 To see this, we consider the same DGP as DGP1 but with $\alpha=0$.
-Then, the coverage rate of $\text{CI}^{\text{LPM}}_{0.95}$ only decreases from 95\% when $\beta_0=1$ to 89\% when $\beta_0=2$ with $T=4$, as opposed to the decrease from 95\% to 50\% with DGP1.
+Then, the coverage rate of $\text{CI}^{\text{LPM}}_{0.95}$ only decreases from 95\% when $\beta_0=1$ to 89\% when $\beta_0=2$ with $T=4$, as opposed to the decrease from 94\% to 52\% that we observe with DGP1.